Finance

 Summary

-At some stage, all businesses need to borrow funds to grow.
-Therefore is no need to shy away from seeking funding for your business.
+All businesses need to borrow funds to grow at some point.
+Therefore, there is no need to shy away from seeking funding for your business.
 Ideally, your first action will be to ensure you have a good credit rating, a robust business plan, and some skin in the game.